-TPR is a term was created by Dr James Asher, a psychology professor from the University of San Jose who developed it to be used as a teaching methodology.
-The methodology was developed from observational studies of how children learn their first language and is built upon various related works including trace theory and developmental psychology.
+TPR is a term created by Dr. James Asher, a psychology professor from the University of San Jose, who developed it as a teaching methodology.
+The methodology was developed from observational studies of how children learn their first language and are built upon various related works, including trace theory and developmental psychology.

 Language-body conversations are the fundamental basis of TPR.
 It is the most powerful of the linguistic tools you can leverage.
-It’s more effective than teaching props, speaking slowly or repetition .
-TPR will not solve all language learning problems, but it will prepare your students for a successful transition to reading writing and speaking in a new language.
+It’s more effective than teaching props, speaking slowly, or repetition.
+TPR will not solve all language learning problems but will prepare your students for a successful transition to reading, writing, and speaking in a new language.

 Total Physical Response – Why It Works

 Effective TPR should be from both the teacher and the student.
-TPR often gets conflated with “acting” because many new online teachers liken it to being some sort of clown when in reality it’s how young learners develop language.
+TPR often gets conflated with “acting” because many new online teachers liken it to being some clown when in reality, it’s how young learners develop language.

-If you want to be an effective online English teacher you need to incorporate TPR.
-Using body language to associate specific acts like “read, listen, walk,” and other sorts of concepts works because students can more easily associate the specific language you want to teach along with relevant movement.
+To be an effective online English teacher, you need to incorporate TPR.
+Using body language to associate specific acts like “read, listen, walk,” and other concepts works because students can more easily associate the particular language they want to teach with relevant movement.

-TPR is not flailing your arms around wildly or giving gross exaggerated movements – it’s simply associating body movement to language.
+TPR is not flailing your arms around wildly or giving gross exaggerated movements – it’s simply associating body movement with language.
 TPR works so well because it hits on different learning styles:

 - Visual